 \section{Abstract}

-We consider a single-server system with stations in each point of the circle.
-Customers arrive after exponential times, at uniformly-distributed locations.
+We consider a single-server system with service stations in each point of the circle.
+Customers arrive after exponential times at uniformly-distributed locations.
 The server moves at finite speed and adopts a greedy routing mechanism.
 It was conjectured by Coffman and Gilbert in~1987 that the service rate exceeding the arrival rate is a sufficient condition for the system to be positive recurrent, for any value of the speed.
 In this paper we show that the conjecture holds true.

 This preprint has the same numbering of sections, equations theorems and figures as the the published article ``\emph{Comm.
 Pure Appl.
 Math.
 70 (2017): 1961--1986.}''